arviz-devs/arviz/doc/source/contributing/issue_triaging.md

 ## Triage guidelines and suggestions

-Similarly to contributing code via PRs, most tasks related to issue triaging don't require any specific permissions.
+Similar to contributing code via PRs, most issue triaging tasks don't require any specific permissions.
 Anyone with a GitHub account can help with issue triaging.

 :::{important}
-The bullet points below list some ideas and examples of what issue triaging entails, *but they are not exhaustive (nor aim to be!)*.
+The list below provides ideas and examples of issue triaging entails.
+However, it is not comprehnsive.
 We encourage taking ownershipship of tasks.

 If you think it will make the issue more clear, or help the person who posted or the contributors working on it but it's not listed below do not worry, try it out anyways.
 :::

-Make sure the issue contains a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example), if relevant.
+  - Make sure the issue contains a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example), if relevant.
 : Sometimes, the issue doesn't contain an example, however, it can still be clear about the problem.
   In that scenario, someone other than the person who posted the issue can generate an example.
   Issues with a reproducible example allow contributors to focus on fixing the bug or testing the